-No matter which career you choose, anyone can make a difference by donating to charity, engaging in advocacy, or volunteering — especially if you do so in the most effective ways, which we’ll introduce here.
+No matter which career you choose, anyone can make a difference by donating to charity, engaging in advocacy, or volunteering.

-Unfortunately, many attempts to do good in these ways are ineffective, and some even make things worse.
+Unfortunately, many attempts to do good in this way are ineffective, and some actually cause harm.

-Take sponsored skydiving, which has become a popular way to raise money for charity in the UK.
+Take sponsored skydiving.
 Every year, thousands of people collect donations for good causes and throw themselves out of planes to draw attention to whatever charity they’ve chosen to support.
-This sounds like a win-win: The fundraiser gets an exhilarating once-in-a-lifetime experience while raising money for a worthy cause.
+This sounds like a win-win: the fundraiser gets an exhilarating once-in-a-lifetime experience while raising money for a worthy cause.
+What could be the harm in that?

 First, the cost of the diving expeditions came out of the donations.
 So of the £120,000 raised, only £45,000 went to charity.